zheng323/webCrawler/README.md

 # webCrawler
 WebCrawler for Piazza in python <br />
-Need to install requests, selenium and bs4 libraries
+Need to install requests, selenium, bs4 libraries and chrome webDriver